kanaron/RandFailuresFS2020/README.md

 - and more

 In the field next to the name of the failure, you can enter the percentage chance of a failure in the range from 0% to 100%.
 Where 0% means that tere will be no failure, and 100% means that failure will occur.
-Failure will occur in one of four moments:
+Failure will occur in one of four moments (which you can turn on or off) :
 - instantly
 - on takeoff
 - after random set of secconds